dev-formata-io/stof/README.md

 }

-field: 42              // Optionally end field declarations with a comma or semi-colon str typed: 'types!'    // Field types for consistency, readability, and reliability const bool cool: true; // Constant fields for immutable data (with or without type)
+field: 42              // Optionally end field declarations with a comma or semi-colon str typed: "types!"    // Field types for consistency, readability, and reliability const bool cool: true; // Constant fields for immutable data (with or without type)

 MiB unit-types: OldCrusty.server.RAM; // Unit types for conversions on casts, operations, etc.